Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-2-Groups/README.md

                     .AddMsal(Configuration, new string[] { "User.Read", "Directory.Read.All" }) // Adds support for the MSAL library with the permissions necessary to retrieve the signed-in user's group info in case of a token overage
                     .AddInMemoryTokenCaches(); // Adds aspnetcore MemoryCache as Token cache provider for MSAL.

-        services.AddMSGraphService(Configuration);    // Adds the IMSGraphService as an available service for this app.
+        services.AddGraphService(Configuration);    // Adds the IMSGraphService as an available service for this app.
      ```

 1. if you used the Powershell scripts provided in the [AppCreationScripts](.\AppCreationScripts) folder, then note the extra parameter `-GroupMembershipClaims` in the  `Configure.ps1` script.